Amrit Sanskar: Kirpan-di-Pahul

-Kirpan-di-Pahul is a ceremony distinguishable from the Khande-di-Pahul through the use of a kirpan sword to stir the amrit rather than a khanda sword.
+Kirpan-di-Pahul is a ceremony distinguishable from the Khande-di-Pahul in many ways.
+These include: the use of a kirpan sword to stir the amrit rather than a khanda sword, the recitation of fewer prayers during the ceremony and the practice of only one initiated Sikh administering the Amrit as opposed to the traditional Panj Pyaare.
 This form of the baptism ceremony was held for women.
 The practice is common in Dakhni Sikhs, with those being administered amrit through the kirpan being held to more lax standards when compared to those administered amrit through the khanda, which is known as khande-baate da amrit.
 Those who receive baptism through the kirpan often do not observe the Khalsa rules as stringently, with some not wearing a kirpan at all times.
 According to Birinder Pal Singh, the Kirpan-di-Pahul ceremony likely evolved to co-opt women from Hindu backgrounds of various caste and communal origins into the Sikh fold in the Deccan region.
 In 1903, a guide to the Golden Temple stated that women undergoing the ceremony at the Akal Bunga did not have the elixir for their baptism stirred with a double-edged, iron sword (khanda) like the male initiates, but rather with a single-edged, miniature, iron sword called a kard.

+However, there is a significant difference between the practices of "Kirpan-di-Pahul" and merely using a Kirpan during the full Amrit Sanskar.
+Although very rare, some Panj Pyare will conduct the full Khande-di-Pahul ceremony by using a Kirpan to stir the Amrit if they cannot access a Khanda.
+This is usually done in impromptu Amrit Ceremonies.
+Despite the use of a Kirpan, this is considered a full Khande-di-Pahul Amrit Sanskar (not Kirpan-di-Pahul) as all other elements of the ceremony remain the same - as such, candidates are told and expected to follow the full Rehat Maryada as they are new Amritdhari Sikhs.
+However, using a Kirpan to stir Khande-di-Pahul is exceptionally rare and usually only done in Amrit Sanchars which were planned at extremely short notice.